Falls Mill

-Falls Mill is a historic textile factory in Belvidere.
+Falls Mill is a rural historic textile factory.
+It is located southwest of Belvidere and north of Huntland in the state of Tennessee in United States.
 It was built in 1873.
 It has been listed on the National Register of Historic Places since February 23, 1972.

 The mill is now a museum that is also known as the Museum of Power and Industry at Falls Mill.
 Displays include antique machinery, historic photos, mill stones, broom-making equipment, a printing press, and a dog-powered butter churn.
 There is a weaving exhibit room with hand looms, spinning wheels and a collection of 19th-century power looms and wool carding machines.
+The owners live on site adjacent to the mill in a 19th-century building that was moved to the current site by the owners.
+There is a small area to walk around by the river that powers the mill along with picnic tables.